Eva Jessye: The Eva Jessye Choir

-She and the group moved to New York, where they appeared frequently in the stage show at the Capitol Theatre, where Eugene Ormandy conducted the orchestra.
-They were also frequent performers on NBC and WOR radio in New York in the 1920s and 1930s.
-They recorded on Brunswick, Columbia, and Cameo records in the 1920s.
+Creative productions

 In 1929, Jessye went to Hollywood as the choral director for the MGM film Hallelujah, which had an all-black cast directed by King Vidor.
+It holds significance as one of the first motion pictures based on African-American life.
 She received praise from members of the black press when she spoke out against the discriminatory practices that she endured while on the set for this film.

 In New York, Jessye worked with creative multi-racial teams in groundbreaking productions that experimented with form, music and stories.
-In 1933, she directed her choir in Virgil Thomson's and Gertrude Stein's opera, Four Saints in Three Acts, produced as a Broadway theatre work.
-According to Steven Watson, the Eva Jessye Choir's participation in Four Saints, represented a musical and economic breakthrough for African-American singers at the time.
+In 1934, she directed her choir in Virgil Thomson's and Gertrude Stein's opera, Four Saints in Three Acts, produced as a Broadway theatre work.
+According to Steven Watson, the Eva Jessye Choir's participation in Four Saints, represented a musical and economic breakthrough for African-American singers at the time because it was the first Broadway musical where black actors were participating in something that was not specifically about black life.

 Watson quotes Jessye, describing Four Saints as "quite a departure, because up to that time, the only opportunities involved things like 'Swanee River', or 'That's Why Darkies Are Born', or 'Old Black Joe'.
 They called that 'our music', and thought we could sing those things only by the gift of God, and if God hadn't given us that gift, we wouldn't have any at all ...
 With this opera, we had to step on fresh ground, something foreign to our nature completely."

 Jessye also demanded that her singers be paid for rehearsal, "fighting a deeply ingrained system of discriminatory salaries, rampant kickbacks, and nonpayment of choruses during rehearsals", writes Watson.

+During the Depression, Jessye was a published poet, and, according to Jessye, she wrote what she believed may have been the first commercial with a jingle.
+In this singing commercial for Van Heusen collars, the text was, "It won't wrinkle.
+It won't crinkle.
+It won't irritate or chafe.
+When you wear that Van Heusen, you're absolutely safe."

+Jessye credited radio exposure for the growth of her career.
+As one of the earliest people connected to CBS, she said radio was "the vehicle by which I arrived."

 In 1935, George Gershwin chose her as his music director for his opera Porgy and Bess.
+She toured with Porgy up through the middle of the 1960s.
+The tours took her around the US, Europe, and Israel.

+When the Eva Jessye Choir disbanded in the 1970s, Jessye then started working as a choral consultant, guest conductor, artist in residence, and lecturer at universities.
+This career pivot also included acting, and she was featured in films such as Black Like Me, Slaves, and Cotton Comes to Town.